Antoni Gaudí’s temple is reopen for visits (with restrictions)

-Barcelona is on top of world tourism.
-The charming Spanish city has beaten the record of 15,8 million tourists in 2018, and, in Europe, is only behind London and Paris in the number of tourists in Europe.
+Barcelona is still on top of world tourism.
+The charming capital of Catalonia, Spain, beat the record of nearly 12 million tourists in 2019.
+It is only behind London and Paris in the number of tourists in Europe.
 More than 75% of these visitors are from out of Spain, mostly from France, Germany, Italy, the UK, and the United States.

 What makes Barcelona so attractive is a wide variety of attractions: history, arts, gastronomy, a whole set of hidden gems, beaches, and even mountains, all in one single place with a well-connected network of public transportation.
-Amongst so many interesting attractions, there is one big favorite and the most-crowded to visit: Basilica La Sagrada Familia, an unparalleled monument in architecture’s history, and a Unesco World Heritage site.
+With so many interesting attractions, there is one big favorite that is also the most crowded one to visit: Basilica La Sagrada Familia, an unparalleled monument in architecture’s history, and a Unesco World Heritage site.

 Inspiring places for calm, adventure and spiritual evolution